sheosi/lily/README.md

 TTS, STT and NLU are components important enough that having multiple of them makes sense, here's what's supported by Lily right now:

-**TTS:** Pico, Espeak, Google (using optional feature), IBM **STT/ASR:** PocketSphinx, Deepspeech (using optional feature), IBM **NLU:** Snips, Rasa (using optional feature, not functional).
+**TTS:** Pico, Espeak, Google (using optional feature), Larynx, IBM.

+**STT/ASR:** PocketSphinx, Deepspeech (using optional feature), IBM.

+**NLU:** Snips, Rasa (using optional feature, not functional).

-Remember that both for **TTS** and **STT/ASR** Lily will pair any online service with an offline one as fallback, so that even without connection it will continue to work.
+Remember that both for **TTS** and **STT/ASR** Lily will pair any online service with an offline one as fallback, so that even in case of the connection failing it will continue to work.

 ## Where will it run?

 Lily is meant to be run on-device (mostly) even on constrained hardware like a Raspberry.
 Of course, it will still work on standard PCs and more powerful hardware.

 ## Current state:

 * *Smartness*: Can trigger actions, with a dialog system on the works
-* *Modularity*: Client and Server are their own processes, skills are getting the same treatment (making a new connection protocol from scratch).
+* *Modularity*: Clients connect to the assistant through a custom MQTT protocol, while skills connect via [VAP](https://github.com/secretsauceai/voice-assistant-protocol).
 * *Multilanguage* [Needs testing]: Can work with multiple languages and detect by voice which is being used.
 Detection is only made for voice (not text).
 Languages can`t be mixed in the same question.